EtherAuthority/Smart-Contracts-Library/EAGLEAI/README.md

 - This function allows the contract owner to include an address in earning rewards, reversing the exclusion status previously set for that address.
 It checks if the address is currently excluded, removes it from the list of excluded addresses, and sets its token balance to zero to indicate inclusion in rewards.

 ### Ownership Management
-- transferOwnership: Transfer ownership of the contract to a new address.
+- **transferOwnership**: Transfer ownership of the contract to a new address.
-- renounceOwnership: Renounce ownership, removing the contract owner and leaving the contract without an owner.
+- **renounceOwnership**: Renounce ownership, removing the contract owner and leaving the contract without an owner.

 ### Contract Settings
-- setFundWallet : This function allows the contract owner to set the fund wallet address, ensuring it's not set to zero.
+- **setFundWallet** : This function allows the contract owner to set the fund wallet address, ensuring it's not set to zero.
 It updates the fund wallet address and emits an event to signal the change.
-- updateThreshold :This function allows the owner to set limitation for call autoliquidity.
+- **updateThreshold** :This function allows the owner to set limitation for call autoliquidity.
-- startTrading: This function enables the contract owner to start trading by setting the tradeEnabled variable to true.
+- **startTrading**: This function enables the contract owner to start trading by setting the tradeEnabled variable to true.
 It emits an event to indicate that trading has been enabled.

 ### Transfer
-- transfer : This function allows to transfer token from one address to another address.
+- **transfer** : This function allows to transfer token from one address to another address.
-- transferFrom : This function used by the spender to transfer token from the owner address to another address.
+- **transferFrom** : This function used by the spender to transfer token from the owner address to another address.

 ### Tax Management